Big-Data-IA-Team-7/gaia-openai-validation/README.md

 ## Project Flow

-### Step 1: User Registration and Selection of Test Cases
+### Step 1: Selection of Test Cases
-- Users log into the application and select a validation test case from the GAIA Dataset.
+- The User opens the application and selects a validation test case from the GAIA Dataset.
 - Predefined questions and answers from the metadata table are displayed for user reference.

 ### Step 2: Sending Questions to OpenAI